neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/2026/extracellular-electrophysiology.md

 We will extend the pipeline developed on Monday by exploring:
 - Advanced preprocessing methods ([IBL tools](https://figshare.com/articles/online_resource/Spike_sorting_pipeline_for_the_International_Brain_Laboratory/19705522)
 for assessing raw data quality, [DREDGE](https://www.nature.com/articles/s41592-025-02614-5) motion correction)
+- The theory behind the applied preprocessing steps.
 - Concatenating recordings for multi-session studies

-We will also have talks that go through the theory of the applied preprocessing steps.

 **Sorting**

 In the afternoon session, we will run multiple sorters (e.g. `kilosort4`, `spyking circus 2`, `mountainsort`) and compare the outputs in SpikeInterface.
+We will discuss the inner workings of a sorter in detail.
 We will also cover unit matching for multiple sessions.

-This section will include a talk going through the internal operations of a sorter in detail.

 **Assessing Sorting Quality**